semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 ## Environment variables for creating hyperlinks in Semgrep App

-By default, Semgrep App autodetects values such as the name of your repository, which Semgrep uses to generate hyperlinks (URLs) to findings in your repository.
-Set these variables to troubleshoot issues with hyperlinks in Semgrep App.
-Set any as needed or all of these environment variables to override autodetected CI environment values.
+By default, Semgrep App autodetects values such as the name of your repository, which Semgrep uses to generate hyperlinks (URLs) to the specific repository code that generated the finding.

+Set any as needed or all of the following environment variables to troubleshoot and override autodetected CI environment values.

 ### `SEMGREP_BRANCH`

-Set `SEMGREP_BRANCH` in your CI job to correctly generate hyperlinks.
-This variable sets the branch for the URL.
+Set `SEMGREP_BRANCH` to define the branch name for the URL used to generate hyperlinks.
 To avoid hardcoding this value, check your CI provider's documentation for available environment variables that can automatically detect the correct values for every CI job.

 Examples: